datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 benefits: Analyses are automatically linked to data, no unused file copies waste disk space on the compute cluster as data can be retrieved on-demand, and files that are easily reobtained or recomputed can savely be dropped to save even more diskspace.
-What is more, in case of inode limitations on the machine serving as the data store, full datasets can be 7-zipped, without loosing the ability to query available files.
-Datasets with several thousand files thus use only one inode.
+What is more, in case of filesystem inode limitations on the machine serving as the data store (e.g., HPC storage systems), full datasets can be (compressed) 7-zip archives, without loosing the ability to query available files.
+Regardless of file number and size, such datasets thus use only few inodes.

 - distributed data store: data is stored in a different place than where you work with it